coordinape/coordinape/cypress/README.md

 To get started locally:

-- Generate a vercel token using [this guide](https://vercel.com/support/articles/how-do-i-use-a-vercel-api-access-token)
-- In your `.env`, add your Vercel token to the key `CI_VERCEL_TOKEN`
 - run `yarn cy:dev`

 This will spin up the full stack and open the cypress development GUI.
 Click the integration test